Bioinformatics Shared Resource (BSR)

 * Design and analysis next generation sequencing experiments: long and short read and hybrid.

-* Data mining and custom analysis of bioinformatics data
+* Data mining, custom bioinformatics data analysis, and container construction.

 * Downstream services

 include exploratory multivariate analysis, linear modeling, system biological analyses, data analysis workshops, text describing methodology/figures for manuscripts, and deposition of data in a public database.

 Computing and secure long-term storage resources are provided by the University of Vermont Enterprise Technology Services (ETS) and University of Vermont's Advanced Computing Core (VACC).

 We provide support for a comprehensive process that includes experiment design, data acquisition, primary analysis, secondary analysis, and publication.
 "Primary